doganulus/pyjavu/README.md

 # References

-This package is a toy Python implementation of the temporal logic monitoring tool, [DejaVu](https://github.com/havelund/tracecontract/tree/master/dejavu), introduced in [First order temporal logic monitoring with BDDs](https://doi.org/10.23919/FMCAD.2017.8102249). `PyJavu` does not support all features of `DejaVu` but extends its functionality with regular expressions.
+[DejaVu](https://github.com/havelund/tracecontract/tree/master/dejavu) system is introduced in [First order temporal logic monitoring with BDDs](https://doi.org/10.23919/FMCAD.2017.8102249) by Klaus Havelund, Doron Peled, and Dogan Ulus. `PyJavu` does not support all features of `DejaVu` but extends its functionality with regular expressions.

 Sequential machine construction from regular expressions is explained [here](https://arxiv.org/pdf/1801.08979.pdf).